eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

  'The Stoney family were once prominent landlords, here in North Tipperary.
 His mother Ethel Sara Stoney (1881–1976) was daughter of Edward Waller Stoney (Borrisokane, North Tipperary) and Sarah Crawford (Cartron Abbey, Co.
 Longford); Protestant Anglo-Irish gentry.']
 ```

-We can now generate embeddings of each of the data-set chunks and store these within the Chroma vector database.
+We can now generate embeddings of each dataset chunk and store these within the Chroma vector database.

 ```python
 from langchain.docstore.document import Document